Dariazeml1007/BST-Range-Query/Readme.md

 - q <low> <high> - Count elements where low < key <= high

-- dump - Generate tree visualization file
+- dumpf filename - Generate tree visualization file

+- dumpc  - Printing format Graphiz on  std::cout

 ##  Performance Comparison with std::set
 During testing on a dataset of 10,000 random elements, a performance comparison of range query operations was conducted between MyTree and the standard std::set.
 The results demonstrate high implementation efficiency: